5065 Technical Director

 Experience: Five years of progressively responsible experience in technical operations, theatre, concert, or entertainment production at a comparable facility, which includes experience in stage lighting operations, sound reinforcement and design, development, construction, maintenance, and operations, is required.
 If the educational level is the Bachelor’s degree, three years of progressively responsible experience in technical operations, theatre, concert, or entertainment production at a comparable facility, which includes experience in stage lighting operations, sound reinforcement and design, development, construction, maintenance, and operations, is required.

 Effort: The ability to lift and carry materials weighing up to 100 pounds on a frequent basis is required.
 The position requires prolonged standing, frequent bending or stooping, and climbing of steps and ladders.
-This position will occasionally be required to work on a grid at a height of 60 feet.
+This position will occasionally be required to work on a grid at a height of at least 60 feet.

 ESSENTIAL DUTIES AND RESPONSIBILITIES